 See all of the Homework Helps posts here.

-The amount of information that students are expected to learn before they are in junior high continues to expand.
+The number of information students is expected to learn before junior high continues to expand.
 The most successful students are those whose parents take the time to work with them.
 You may wonder where you’ll fit that into an already packed schedule, but “down time” in the car can be used to your child’s advantage.
-Whether it’s 5 minutes to the store or an hour’s drive to the soccer tournament, these quick and easy games will help sharpen their skills.
+Whether it’s 5 minutes to the store or an hour’s drive to the soccer tournament, these quick and easy learning games will help sharpen their skills.
 Even time stuck in traffic can end up being constructive!

 1. Letter Strings help kids spell other people’s names.
 You start by giving them a person’s name.